williamslab/ibis/README.md

 ### Compiling IBIS

-First, ensure install zlib, including developmental headers (e.g., the zlib1g-dev package on Ubuntu).
+First, ensure zlib, including developmental headers, is installed (e.g., the `zlib1g-dev` package on Ubuntu).

 Next, clone the repository by running